mhelke/Thoth/README.md

   * Elo:

 ## Features
-  * Bitboards and magic bitboards to represent the chessboard and allow for super fast and efficient move generation
+  * Bitboards and magic bitboards to represent the chessboard and allow for super-fast and efficient move generation
   * Alpha-Beta algorithm with quiescence search
   * Iterative deepening with aspiration window
   * Null move pruning